uvicpraxis/uvicpraxis.github.io/gpms.md

 ### 2D.
 Commentary

-Definition: The type of player commentary, if any, included in the footage
+Definition: The type of player commentary, if any, included in the gameplay footage of the platform edition

 Commentary is reflective, and it typically addresses the video's audience.